jeff-zucker/rdf-easy/README.md

 ## easy & practical access to RDF linked data from Solid pods & other sources

-All of the heavy lifting is done by rdflib, but prefixes, named nodes, fetchers, stores, and other complexities are conveniently back stage.
+All of the heavy lifting is done by rdflib, but prefixes, named nodes, fetchers, stores, and other complexities are conveniently tucked out of sight.

+There are four methods:

+   find a single value in an RDF resource  : rdf.value() find multiple values in an RDF resource : rdf.query() create an RDF resource                  : rdf.createOrReplace() modify an RDF resource                  : rdf.update()

 - **invoking & initializing**
 ```
-  const auth=require('solid-auth-cli') // or browser equivalent
+  const auth    = require('solid-auth-cli') // or browser equivalent
-  const SolidRdf = require('rdf-easy')   // or browser equivalent
+  const RDFeasy = require('rdf-easy')       // or browser equivalent

-  const rdf = new SolidRdf(auth)
+  const rdf = new RDFeasy(auth)
 ```
-- **log the name of the owner of a profile document**
+- **find the name of the owner of a profile document**
 ```
   console.log(
     await rdf.value(profile,`SELECT ?name WHERE { :me foaf:name ?name. }`)
   )
 ```
-- **log all statements in any RDF document**
+- **find all statements in any RDF document**
 ```
   let statements = await rdf.query( anyRDF )
   for(var s of statements){ console.log(s.subject,s.predicate,s.object) }
 ```
-- **log the URLs and sizes of all files in a container**
+- **find the URLs and sizes of all files in a container**
 ```
   let files = await rdf.query( container, `SELECT ?url ?size WHERE {
     <> ldp:contains ?url.